by Paige Calahan

-The New York Times suggest you change your name first with the Social Security Administration, and then hit the other offices you need to visit.
+The New York Times suggests you change your name first with the Social Security Administration and then hit the other offices you need to visit.
 Many will require or accept a new Social Security card as proof of a valid name change.
 This also ensures your taxes are not unnecessarily complicated due to any change to your spouse’s last name.

 Changing Your Driver’s License